docsmatter/docsmatter.org-obsolete/content/about.md

 This website was built using the Hugo static site generator.
 For storing and delivering the site’s static content, Amazon Simple Storage Service (S3) and Amazon CloudFront (CDN) are used.

 The source content is created in Markdown, a lightweight markup language that can be written with any plain-text editor.
-As an editor, we use Visual Studio Code providing support for Markdown text out of the box.
+As an editor, Visual Studio Code is used providing support for Markdown out of the box.

 All source files are stored in a local Git repository.
 At regular intervals, the content is pushed to a remote repository on GitHub.
 The repository on GitHub is integrated with Travis CI that takes care of continuous integration and delivery (CI / CD).